onestardao/WFGY/ProblemMap/Atlas/tiny-planner-output-examples-pack-v1.md

 still remain meaningful cuts.

-### 4. The atlas can already act like a broader debugging grammar
+### 6.4 The Atlas can already act like a broader debugging grammar

-The bridge cases show that the atlas is not merely a list of AI failure tags.
+The bridge cases show that the Atlas is not merely a list of AI failure tags.

 It can already help organize: